 2. Use a Company/Gestoria/Booking agent/Online company to book your NIE number appointment for you and complete all the required paperwork.

-The second option If you want to take the stress out of getting your NIE Number is to use a Company/Agency/Gestoria to book your NIE Number appointment and complete all your paperwork for you.
+The second option on how to get a NIE-Number is to take the stress out of getting your NIE Number and use a Company/Agency/Gestoria to book your NIE Number appointment and complete all your paperwork for you.
 This is the best way to ensure your appointment goes without problems and all the paperwork is correct.

 There are various companies online which can do this for you with prices ranging from 30 Euros to 1200 Euros.